-It was a timely move by the Melbourne International Film Festival to mount a retrospective of the work of the French director Leos Carax this year.
-His latest film, Holy Motors, was one of the talking points of this year’s Cannes, where critical reaction ranged widely pro and anti.
+French director Leos Carax's latest film, Holy Motors, was one of the talking points of the Cannes Film Festival, where critical reaction ranged widely pro and anti.

 As Jonathan Romney, always one of the most perceptive UK critics, noted, Holy Motors is essentially a compendium film linked by the conceit of an actor named Oscar (Carax regular Denis Lavant) travelling around in a chauffeur-driven limousine, a kind of mobile dressing room where he dresses as wildly different characters and emerges into a variety of scenarios.